Physical Therapy EMR Reviews

 2. Buying an EMR Interfaced to Other Billing Software.

-The rule of thumb is: Don’t buy an EMR that has a data interface with Medical Billing Software that has a different name.
-Note, we said if the EMR & the Billing Software have different names, avoid it because it will create lots of hassles for you and your team, and maybe even cause you to lose thousands of dollars in revenues.
+Perhaps the biggest piece of wisdom we uncovered during our Physical Therapy EMR Reviews is this: Don’t buy an EMR that has a data interface with Medical Billing Software that has a different name.
+Note: we said that if the EMR & the Billing Software have different names, avoid it because it will create lots of hassle for you and your team, and may even cost you thousands of dollars in revenue.
 Run fast when you hear the word interface because it will hurt your PT clinic.
-Unfortunately, many PT EMR programs build data interfaces with Medical Billing Software programs.
+Unfortunately, many PT EMR programs integrate with Medical Billing Software.
 These data interfaces are very risky, even when the EMR company owns both EMR and Medical Billing Software.

-Here are some of the risks Physical Therapy EMRs cause when they develop EMR and medical billing software data interfaces:
+These are the problems caused when companies develop EMR and medical billing software data interfaces:

 Additional risks include:

-• Deleted and Lost Claims (Lost Practice Revenues).
-We’ve personally experienced leading PT EMR and Medical Billing Software Companies that lost PT Clinic claims due to faulty programming between the two systems.
+- Deleted and Lost Claims (Lost Practice Revenues).
+We’ve personally experienced PT Clinic claims being lost by leading PT EMR and Medical Billing Software Companies due to faulty programming between the two systems.
 Worse yet, sometimes backups fail, and you can’t recover the claims which results in tens of thousands of dollars in revenue losses

 3. Buying EMR that requires you to buy many other software platforms.